-Our award-winning Writeability program supports writers with disability wanting to develop their skills and writing careers.
+Writeability supports disabled writers wanting to develop their skills and writing careers.

-Writeability aims to remove some of the barriers that have traditionally prevented people with disability from connecting with writing and publishing.
-It provides tools and information to support people with disability who want to tell their own stories in their own way.
+The program aims to remove some of the barriers that have traditionally prevented people who identify as disabled from connecting with writing and publishing.
+It provides tools and information to support disabled writers who want to tell their own stories in their own way.

 The Writeability ethos has been based on the importance of self-told stories, disability-leadership and peer support, and the creation of opportunities for even the quietest voices to be heard.

-This includes (but isn’t limited to) people with sensory or physical impairments, hidden impairments, ongoing medical conditions, intellectual impairments, learning difficulties or mental health conditions.
-If you self-identify as a person with disability or as someone who experiences barriers as a result of your condition, then Writeability is for you.
+If you self-identify as a disabled person or as someone who experiences barriers as a result of an impairment or condition, then Writeability is for you.

 Our projects and activities change every year.
-Check out our Writeability Archive for more information about the program, or visit our calendar for upcoming events.
+Visit our calendar for upcoming events.

 Writeability Goes Local